ramachandrasai7/ramachandrasai7/README.md

 ### Hi there 👋.
-I am Ramachandra Sai Nayani Currently pursuing Masters in Computer Science at Arizona State Univeristy
+I am Ramachandra Sai Nayani.

+- 🔭 I’m currently working on pursuing a Master's in Computer Science at Arizona State University.

+-
 <!--
 **ramachandrasai7/ramachandrasai7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.